Claude Code Alternatives (2026): 11 Tested, 3 That Beat It for Under $20/mo

 6. Cline: Open-Source VS Code Agent

-7. GitHub Copilot: The Multi-Agent Platform
+7. GitHub Copilot: Usage-Based Multi-Agent Platform

 Autonomous Agents